sandeepone/chillax/docs/README.md

 ## TODO

+* Each user have N walls.

-* Rest service that saves links, images, videos, or pdf.
+* Rest service that saves links, images, video-page, blog, or pdf.

 * Bookmarklet.